-But for the love of all the children of the world, forced into sexual acts – not loving acts, SEX acts – let’s not confuse people with the “love is love” mantra anymore.
-Please!
+For the love of all the children of the world, forced into sexual acts – not loving acts, SEX acts – let’s not confuse people with the “love is love” mantra anymore.
+Please!”

 Whether you’re a homosexual activist, a homophobe or somewhere in between, can’t we all agree this wording is terribly misleading?
 (Just look back at the confused comments on the Facebook post I referenced at the start of this piece.)

 Whether you can find it in yourself to agree or not, here’s a final thought.
 “Love is love” is actually the very sort of word-manipulation a sexual predator uses with a child.